Hal Pangle

 Harold James "Hal" Pangle (May 4, 1912 – January 1, 1968) was an American football running back who played professionally with the Chicago Cardinals from 1935 to 1938.
 He played varsity football for the Oregon State Beavers from 1932 to 1934.

 Pangle was a starter on the 1933 Oregon State team remembered for playing the undefeated two-time national champion USC Trojans to a 0–0 tie using only eleven "Iron Men" for the entire duration of the game.

 Biography

-Early years
+Early life

 Hal Pangle was born May 4, 1912, in Huntington Beach, California.
 He attended Santa Ana High School in Santa Ana, California.

 College career

 Pangle entered Oregon State College in Corvallis, Oregon in 1931, playing fullback that season for the school's junior varsity football team.

 In 1932 the sophomore Pangle was promoted to the varsity team at Oregon State where he was moved to halfback by head coach Paul J. Schissler, playing safety and serving as signal-caller when on the defensive side of the ball.

 Pangle was again shifted in playing position for the 1933 season for Oregon State under new head coach Lonnie Stiner, who made him starting quarterback, essentially a blocker and pass receiver under the single wing formation favored by the new coach.

 He was one of eleven OSC players who on October 21 played the undefeated two-time defending national champion USC Trojans to a scoreless tie, ending that team's streak of consecutive victories at 25.